artificially-ai/jdk9/README.md

 # Running the application

 Currently there are two main applications within the code, but only one is configured via Gradle.
-In order to run the second application you can change the ```build.gradle``` file or just run it from IntelliJ IDEA 2016.2.
+In order to run the second application, you can either change the ```build.gradle``` file or just run it from IntelliJ IDEA 2016.2.

 ## With Gradle